spoonapps/docs/reference/command_line/commit.md

 - The files and registry keys from the **spoonbrew/git** image
 - The files and registry keys from the **spoonbrew/nuget** image

 However, if the same container were committed with the command `spoon commit --no-base <container id> my-new-image`, `my-new-image` would only contain the files and registry keys created or modified in the container.
+The `spoonbrew/git` and `spoonbrew/nuget` images are included as a dependency at runtime.